 In 1988, CASA of Lincoln County was founded to serve local abused and neglected children age 0-17.
 In 2006, we successfully completed the National CASA Certification process.

 Today, there are more than 900 local community CASA program offices nationwide.

-CASA of Lincoln County has helped to change the lives of more than 2,500 children by providing them with powerful advocacy.
-Currently CASA of Lincoln County serves nearly 200 children annually with 40 volunteers and 2 staff.
+CASA of Lincoln and Tillamook Counties has helped to change the lives of more than 2,500 children by providing them with powerful advocacy.
+Currently CASA of Lincoln and Tillamook Counties serves nearly 200 children annually with about 30 volunteers and 2 staff for both counties.